busterbeam/generator-filecmp/README.md

-# generator-filecmp
+# Generator File Comparission
-python's file compare but modified so that each "request" will create generators allowing for faster throughput
+Python's file compare but modified so that each "request" will create generators allowing for faster throughput